Azure/plato/examples/gymnasium_integration/README.md

  - MAX_EXPERIMENT_TIME: max time to run the job for before halting execution.

 To run the script, you will need to setup a conda environment.
 Before setting it up, please install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
-Once installed, run the following command in your CLI to get your conda environment set up:
+Once installed, you will be ready to set up your conda environment.
+First, open the CLI window.
+Then, traverse to the gymnasium_integration folder.
+Lastly, run the "conda env create" command:

 ```
+cd examples
+cd gymnasium_integration
 conda env create --file core_aml_rllib.yml
 ```